 Genetically modified crops (GM crops) are plants used in agriculture, the DNA of which has been modified using genetic engineering techniques.
-In most cases the aim is to introduce a new trait to the plant which does not occur naturally in the species like resistance to certain pests, diseases, environmental conditions, herbicides etc. Genetic Modification is also done to increase nutritional value, bioremediation and for other purposes like production of pharmaceutical agents, biofuels etc. More than 10% of the world’s crop lands is planted with GM crops.
+More than 10% of the world’s croplands are planted with GM crops.

 Concerns regarding Genetically Modified Crops

 Many believe that food on the market derived from GM crops poses no greater risk to human health than conventional food.
-However, opponents have objected to GM crops on several grounds, including environmental concerns, safety of GM foods, the business interests behind GM crops, intellectual property laws etc.
+However, opponents have objected to GM crops on several grounds, including environmental concerns, the safety of GM foods, the business interests behind GM crops, intellectual property laws, etc.

 - Former prime minister, Manmohan Singh, saw biotechnology as key to food security and warned against succumbing to “unscientific prejudices”.

 - “The concerns over their (GM crops) perceived risks should be addressed by following internationally accepted procedures for assessing safety parameters.
 ICAR, which is involved in developing useful products and technologies in this field, must contribute to the public discourse and provide clarity on this sensitive issue,” – President Pranab Mukherjee.

 - Indian intelligence agency names anti-GM groups such as Greenpeace India and Gene Campaign as one of the many “anti-national” foreign-funded NGOs hampering India’s economic progress.

 - Agriculture scientists from research institutions including IARI, ICAR, and various Universities demanding “field trials” for GM crops, arguing that “confined field trials are essential for the evaluation of productivity performance as well as food and environmental safety assessment”.